IvanKondakov/Djangoproject/README.md

 # Djangoproject
 Hello everyone, this is my first Django project.
-The heading "Version 0.1" briefly describes the applications.
-Further, the main changes will be written in new versions.
+The heading "App's" briefly describes the applications.
+Further, the main changes will be written in new realeses.
 > ## Describe
 >
 > The project conceptually looks like a social network, where you can register, create your profile, compose your resume and blog.
 > Naturally, other users should have the functionality to view your blogs and profile with resume, comment and post likes.
 >

-## Version 0.1
+## App's
-### ***App's:***
 1. main: url's and views for main pages
 2. blog: work with blog posts
 3. aft: register application